hypo69/hypo/pytest/gemini - set 1/en/ai/dialogflow/__init__.md

 	assert greet("") == "Hello, !"
 ```

-This example demonstrates how to:
+This example demonStartes how to:

 *   Define a function (`greet`)
 *   Write tests for valid input